pyca/cryptography/docs/x509/reference.rst

         :return: None
         :raise ValueError: If the issuer name on the certificate does not match the subject name of the issuer.
+        :raise cryptography.exceptions.UnsupportedAlgorithm: If the
+            signature algorithm is unsupported.
         :raise cryptography.exceptions.InvalidSignature: If the
             signature fails to verify.